-Unlike the Bravo ranges, the public would largely be allowed to continue accessing and using the proposed the DVTA.
+Unlike the Bravo ranges, the public would largely be allowed to continue accessing and using the proposed DVTA.
 Impacts on geological resources would be comparable to existing conditions.
-However, Under Alternative 1, the public would no longer be allowed explore and develop minerals resources within the DVTA (including geothermal exploration and development), which could potentially reduce soil and ground disturbance, resulting in a beneficial impact on geological resources.
+However, Under Alternative 1, the public would no longer be allowed to explore and develop minerals resources within the DVTA (including geothermal exploration and development), which could potentially reduce soil and ground disturbance, resulting in a beneficial impact on geological resources.

-Construction within the proposed boundary of the DVTA would directly disturb an estimated 15 acres for the construction of three electronic warfare sites (i.e., less than one percent of the DVTA; Table 3.1-10).
+Construction within the proposed boundary of the DVTA would directly disturb an estimated 15 acres for the construction of three electronic warfare sites (i.e., far less than 1 percent of the DVTA; Table 3.1-10; also refer to figures in Chapter 2, Description of Proposed Action and Alternatives).
 All staging and laydown areas for these sites would be located within the proposed construction area.
 These activities would directly disturb geological resources by excavating, grading, grubbing, compacting, and clearing soil and vegetation during the construction phase.
 Geotechnical and topographic surveys would be prepared for construction areas prior to any potential activity implementing Alternative 1.
 A SWPPP would be prepared for proposed construction activities when such activities would disturb one or more acres or be part of a common plan that disturbs one or more acres (Nevada Division of Environmental Protection, 2015).